 - I don’t have a special technique – I keep running the pasta through until it’s smooth and (ideally) has relatively straight edges.
+You can save a bit of time and sanity by trimming the edges of each piece you roll out before putting it through the machine.
 You won’t toughen the pasta from rolling, so you can re-roll as often as you see fit.
 If it’s wonky, you can start fresh.
 You can also add extra water to very dry pieces that have toughened from being rolled out.

 - Once the sheet of pasta is thin enough, put it through the fettuccine setting.
-I find angel hair becomes a little gloopy.
 Arrange into a little loose nest and set aside.

 - Repeat with the remaining pasta dough until you have used it all.
 From here, you can either cook immediately, refrigerate overnight as nests, or freeze as nests.
 I find it tastes best fresh, but they’re all delicious regardless.

 - To cook, bring a large pot of very well salted water to the boil.
 Add the pasta and use tongs to gently but thoroughly separate the strands.
 This is particularly important if you made them the night before, as they have the tendency to stick together.
 Cook the pasta for 2-3 minutes, until it’s lightly chewy but cooked through.
-If in doubt, pull it out – the high starch content can make for gloopy pasta if you cook it too long.
-Slightly undercooked is best (and the eggs will be fully cooked regardless!)
+If in doubt, pull it out – homemade pasta doesn't take long.

 - Leftovers keep well in the fridge for a day or two and can be frozen.
 The pasta might be a little fragile after cooking and freezing, so I recommend either freezing it raw or using it up within a few days.